OWASP/www-project-access-log-parser/README.md

   -w, --headerrow       Override auto-detect header row with the this provided value

+  --multi-file-output   Specify whether each input file should have a separate output file.
+If not set, all input files will be processed together, and a single output file will be generated.
+Default is False.

   -c, --custom-filter   Specify the custom IDS rules file to use
 <br />
 <br />